dart-kafka/kafka/README.md

 ### Current status

-This library is a work-in-progress and has not been used in production yet.
+This library is a work-in-progress.
+Currently all the updates are happening in `kafka-0.10` branch:

+* Support for Kafka 0.10 APIs including Group Membership API
+* Implementation of `HighLevelConsumer` capable of automatic load-balancing and re-distribution of topics/partitions in case of failures.
+* Better testing framework.
+* Isolate-based distribution of consumer group members for better utilization of system resources.

+Master branch currently targets 0.8.x versions of Kafka server.

 ### Things that are not supported yet.